postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 Exploring Raster Functions
 ===========================
-The postgis_raster extension has over 100 functions to choose from.
+The :command:`postgis_raster` extension has over 100 functions to choose from.
 We'll focus on the ones you will commonly use.
 PostGIS raster functionality was patterned after the PostGIS geometry support.
 As such you'll find an overlap of functions between raster and geometry where it makes sense.
-Common ones you'll use that have equivalent in geometry world are :command:`ST_Intersects`, :command:`ST_SetRID`, :command:`ST_SRID`, :command:`ST_Union`, :command:`ST_Intersection`, and :command:`ST_Transform`.
+Common ones you'll use that have equivalent in geometry world are :command:`ST_Intersects`, :command:`ST_SetSRID`, :command:`ST_SRID`, :command:`ST_Union`, :command:`ST_Intersection`, and :command:`ST_Transform`.
 In addition to those overlapping functions, it offers many functions that work in conjunction with geometry or are very specific to rasters.